MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 In some ways, this one is trickier, because _some_ server (preferably William) must be available to provide these data at all times (not just during scheduled timeslots, which was the case before).
 In other ways it is easier because we can take ownership of this functionality in bite-sized pieces.
 In our case, those pieces take the from of REST endpoints.

-The take-ownership-of-an-endpoint process looked like this:q
+The take-ownership-of-an-endpoint process looked like this:

 - We receive a requirement that one of Server's billing endpoints needs to behave differently.
 - My team adds an endpoint to William with the same path and the desired functionality.